Why Family Patterns Repeat

 “I will stay connected through pain.”

-These movements usually come from love and belonging rather than conscious intention.
+These movements usually arise from love, connection, and belonging rather than conscious intention.

 The Nervous System and Repetition